Authoritative Guide

 1:1 Precision Excision & Complete Capsule Dissection

 Traditional cyst surgery often leaves wounds 2-3 times the cyst diameter, causing visible scars.
-Liusmed Clinic uses 1:1 precision micro-technique, making incisions equal to or smaller than cyst size, with complete capsule wall dissection ensuring zero residue, extremely low recurrence, and scars hidden in skin lines.
+Liusmed Clinic uses 1:1 precision micro-technique, making incisions equal to or smaller than cyst size, with complete capsule wall dissection minimizing residue, recurrence uncommon in long-term follow-up, and scars discreetly hidden in skin lines (results vary by individual).

 Medically Reviewed by Dr. Ta-Ju Liu (Dermatology Specialist) | Last Reviewed: 2026-03-15